Golf Tutorials

 The "Focus Zone" or "Shot Box" is an imaginary box you step into right before your shot.
 It’s a very short period - maybe 15-20 seconds - where the rest of the world melts away.
 Your buddies, your score, that bad shot on the last hole - none of it exists inside the box.
 Here, your only task is to commit to and execute the shot you've chosen.

-Creating this clear separation makes extended concentration manageable because you're only asking yourself to concentrate fully for shorts bursts.
+Creating this clear separation makes extended concentration manageable because you're only asking yourself to concentrate fully for short bursts.
 Here’s how you can put this into practice:

 • Step 2: Simplify your pre-shot routine.
-Once you're in the box, your routine should't be a checklist, but more just a fluid sequence.
-It might look something on this: one confident rehearsal swing where I really feel the tempo of the shot, two looks at the target one from behind the ball, step into the shot, one final short look at the target, then fire.
-There should be be no more weighing of options or second a-guessing whats inside the box.
-You made all those decisions in the "Social Zone".
+Once you're in the box, your routine shouldn't be a checklist, but more of a fluid sequence.
+It might look something like this: one confident rehearsal swing where you really feel the tempo of the shot, two looks at the target, one from behind the ball, step into the shot, one final short look at the target, then fire.
+There should be no more weighing of options or second-guessing inside the box.
+You made all those decisions in the "Social Zone."

 Fueling Your Body and Mind for 18 Holes